smart-data-lake/getting-started/viz/description/dataObjects/btl-distances.md

 # Description
-This business table porvides data about flight distances.
+This business table provides data about flight distances.
 Further, flights with a travel distance <500km are tagged.

-The goal is to identify the amount of flight and all the locations, which are closer than 500km and therewith may be replaced by train travels.
+The goal is to identify the amount of flights and all the locations, which are closer than 500km and therewith may be replaced by train travels.

 ![less flights more ...](description/dataObjects/train.png)